theprogmatheus/ItemBuilder/README.md

-# ItemBuilder
+# ItemBuilder 1.8.8
-Uma biblioteca básica, para criação de ItemStack a partir de uma string.
+A basic library for creating ItemStack from a string.